payne/slick-course/lessons/lessons.md

     * Queries built using a Scala DSL
     * Fully Asynchronous

-## 200 # What are are going to cover
+## 200 # What we are going to cover

-We will cover 5 key concepts
+We will be looking at five key concepts:

 * Tables - Defining relationships between Scala datatypes and the database.
 * Queries - A DSL for building SQL
-* Actions - Allow us to sequence queries together and send them to the database
+* Actions - Allowing us to sequence queries together and send them to the database
 * Joins - Allowing us to build queries that pull data from multiple sources
 * Profiles/Drivers - Slicks way of representing different databases and their capabilities.